Our Human Powered Uphill Travel Policy has recently Changed - - Please Read Carefully:

 Acceptable forms of human-powered uphill travel include skis, split boards, and snowshoes.
 Boot-only hiking is usually too damaging to the snow surface and is only allowed in snow conditions where the boot imprint is less than 1”.

-Uphill traffic within the ski area boundaries is allowed, within specific guidelines.
-Mountain resort operations are complex, involving a number of constantly changing variables that could pose significant risk to person and property.
-During normal operation periods, uphill travel is allowed up until 30 minutes before first chair, and the again 30 minutes after last chair.
-No uphill traffic is permitted while chairlifts are in operation for the public.
-Anyone wishing to explore within the ski area boundaries should be informed about the potential dangers, follow the protocols noted here, and avoid any travel on the slopes when any snowmaking operations or equipment is present, or when grooming operations are taking place in the vicinity.
+Human-powered uphill travel is allowed up until 30 minutes before first chair, and then again 30 minutes after last chair.
+Anyone wishing to explore within the ski area boundaries should be informed about the potential dangers, follow the protocols noted here, and avoid any travel on the slopes when any snowmaking operations or equipment is present weather currently making snow or not, or when grooming operations are taking place in the vicinity.
 If in doubt, the best approach is to stay out.

 During chairlift operations:

 Human-powered uphill traffic will be allowed within the ski area boundary during operating hours with the following restrictions:

 1. A valid ticket or pass is required.
 Acceptable tickets or passes include a Downhill season pass, a Downhill day ticket for the day climbing is taking place, a No-chairlift/Climb Only day ticket, or a No-chairlift/Climb Only season pass.
 Tickets can be purchased in the ticket office, in Cy’s Café, or online.

 There are two approved uphill routes within the ski area boundary: